5t4x/difficult-keepinventory/README.md

 Keep the game challenging while keepInventory is enabled.

 ## Features
-- Partial XP drop
+- Drop 1/5 of EXP on death
-- Only drop half of each ingredient
+- Drop half of each ingredient on death

+## Usage
+You must enable keepInventory for the mod to take effect.

 ## Used Libraries
 - [Kommand](https://github.com/monun/kommand)